 Your child's teacher will provide to you the norms and expectations that he/she has put in place in the classroom.
-Below are expected behaviors of common areas in the school.

 CAREER AND TECHNICAL EDUCATION PROGRAMS (CTE)

 COMMERCIAL AND ADVERTISING ART: This program prepares individuals to develop and use skills in illustration, photography, typography, and composition to create visual communications such as logos, advertisements, posters, and brands.
 Students learn to use technology such as Adobe Photoshop, Adobe Illustrator, and Adobe InDesign, DSLR cameras, lighting gear, iPads, Mac computers, and printers.
 Students learn about the business of graphic design-salaries, how to price their work, and what to put in a contract-so they are ready for their first jobs and clients when they graduate.
 They leave with Adobe certifications and a portfolio they are proud of.